Grass15/cryptodid_verifier/README.md

 # Verifier
 ## Description
-The Verifier contains the protocol used in the [cryptodid Android app](https://github.com/Grass15/cryptodid_android_app.git) (in the access-control branch) to execute the [stadium use case](https://github.com/JoshuaAziake/stadium_app.git).
+The Verifier contains the protocol used in the [Cryptodid Android app](https://github.com/Grass15/cryptodid_android_app.git) (in the access-control branch) to execute the [stadium use case](https://github.com/JoshuaAziake/stadium_app.git).

  ## Prerequistes